Isaacs

 Isaacs was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Isaacs has a high cultural diversity, with 36.6% of its population born overseas and 31.6% speaking a language other than English at home.
-Christianity is the main religion in Isaacs, making up 51.1% of people there.
-Hinduism, however, is overrepresented compared to Australian Capital Territory, comprising 6.6% of Isaacs' population.
+The dominant religion in Isaacs is Christianity, accounting for 51.1% of the population.
+Hinduism is overrepresented compared to the Australian Capital Territory average, comprising 6.6% of Isaacs' population versus 4.8%.

 Frequently Asked Questions - Diversity